UtahMUG/utahmug-website/_pages/about.md

 permalink: /about-us/
 ---

+## Mission
+Making travel demand models in Utah better through collaboration and shared learning.

 ## Vision
-As travel demand model users and colleagues in local governments, metropolitan planning organizations, transportation agencies, consultant firms, and educational institutions, we work together in an atmosphere of mutual respect and collaboration to inform, improve, and promote the science, art, and application of travel demand forecasting throughout the state of Utah.
+As travel demand model users and colleagues in local governments, metropolitan planning organizations, transportation agencies, consultant firms, and educational institutions, we foster a collaborative and respectful community that advances the practice of travel demand forecasting throughout Utah.

 As the Utah Model Users Group (MUG), we operate independently from, but in partnership with, the Interagency Modeling Technical Committee (IMTC) and Interagency Modeling Policy Committee (IMPC).